rygine/looper/README.md

 1.1.1
 * Changed plugin name to Looper.js to avoid confusion with other plugins
+* Event names have been changed accordingly 'cycle' -> 'show' and 'cycled' -> 'shown'

 1.1.0
 * Added ARIA support with keyboard navigation